Essential Oils for Beginners: Your Ultimate Guide to Getting Started

 • If you’re struggling with gastrointestinal issues, research shows that chamomile, peppermint, ginger, fennel, lemon, thyme, and oregano can provide relief.

-• Eucalyptus, lavender, and tea tree oils may offer relief from allergies or viral infections.
+• Eucalyptus, lavender, and tea tree oils may relieve allergies or viral infections.

 • For mood elevation, try citrus oils like lemon or sweet orange.

-The extraction method is also important.
+The extraction method is also essential.
 Oils extracted by steam distillation or cold pressing are more pure than those using chemical solvents.

 Quality essential oils typically come in dark glass bottles to protect them from light, which can degrade their properties.
 Steer clear of oils in plastic containers, as the oils can deteriorate the plastic, causing contamination and reduced purity.

-Due to their high potency, essential oils can cause irritation if applied directly to the skin.
+Due to their high potency, essential oils can irritate if applied directly to the skin.
 Always dilute your oils with a carrier oil–a gentler, skin-safe oil–before use.

 Some gentle carrier oils that offer extra moisturizing include: